If you or a loved one has been diagnosed with diabetes, here are 10 terms with which you should become familiar:

-When the cells of your body are resistant for several years to the insulin that the beta cells of your pancreas makes, they compensate by making more insulin.
-Eventually, however, they works so hard that they can’t keep up and begin to die off.
+When your body is resistant to the insulin made by the beta cells of your pancreas, it compensates by making more insulin.
+Eventually, however, your body works so hard it can’t keep up and cells begin to die off.
 That’s when you get type 2 diabetes, formerly called adult-onset diabetes.
-But now, even children are getting it.
+But now even children are getting it.

-If you have type 1 diabetes (formerly called juvenile diabetes), you usually aren’t resistant to the insulin that your beta cells make.
-Instead, something else, perhaps an infection, kills most of the beta cells so the rest of the cells in your body get little or no insulin that your body makes.
-To make up for this lack you have to take insulin shots.
+If you have type 1 diabetes (formerly called juvenile diabetes), you usually aren’t resistant to the insulin your beta cells make.
+Instead, something else, perhaps an infection, kills most of the beta cells so the rest of the cells in your body get little or none of the insulin your body makes.
+To compensate for this lack of insulin, a person needs to get insulin shots.

 When you get either type 1 or type 2 diabetes, the amount of blood glucose is high most of the time.
-This can lead to the trouble with diabetes, the complications of the disease.
-We call this high level either high blood glucose, which we often abbreviate as high BG, or as high blood sugar, which isn’t BS.
+This can lead to the complications.
+We call this high blood glucose (BG) or high blood sugar.

-We say we test our BG, but what we really do is check its level, which changes all the time depending on what we eat, the exercise we get, and the diabetes medications that we take.
+We say we test our BG, but what we really do is check its level, which changes constantly depending on what we eat, the exercise we get and the diabetes medications we take.
 A normal level is about 80 to 85 mg/dl.
-If it’s lower than about 70 mg/dl, we have hypoglycemia, “a hypo.”
-If it’s higher, we have hyperglycemia.

 The A1C test also uses a small drop of your blood.
-But instead of hopefully telling you how high or low your BG is, this test tells you what your average level was over the past three months.
-We sometimes call this a test of hemoglobin A1C or glycohemoglobin or HbA1C.
+But instead of telling you how high or low your BG is, this test tells you what your average level has been over the past three months.
+This is also referred to as a test of hemoglobin A1C, glycohemoglobin or HbA1C.
 A level below 6.0 is normal.